 These lizards in Georgia can be purchased at a reasonable price, typically for less than twenty dollars, at virtually any store selling pets.

-Because green anoles are carnivores, you should give your crickets, mealworms, and waxworms to eat so that he stays in good health.
+Because green anoles are carnivores, you should give your crickets, mealworms, and waxworms to eat so that they stay in good health.

 People refer to the lizard as the American chameleon because of its ability to change its color from bright green to brown.